Download as PDF: How to Install Artificial Grass

-B. Add 8 lbs. of base for every square foot of green.
-Common names for the base are: #8 crusher rock with fines, 3/8″ minus with fines, marble chips with fines.
+B. Add approximately 10 lbs. of base for every square foot of green or grass.
+(Minimum of 10 lbs. per square foot) Common names for the base are: #8 crusher rock with fines, 3/8″ minus with fines, marble chips with fines (the largest stone in the mix can only be 3/8″).
 Fines are all of the smaller particles of stone down to the size of sand.
 Do not use pea gravel or pure sand.
 This base will promote drainage and provide a smooth surface.
 For wetter climates and softer soils or large jobs, a sub-base of up to 6” of road gravel topped with the sub-base above may be the best practice.

 C. Compacting the aggregate is recommended.
 Use a hand tamper for small areas and a vibrating plate or water filled roller for large areas.

 II.
 Setting the Grass (see Seaming IV if necessary)

 A. Stake or nail the grass edges every 18” around the perimeter 1″ from the edge.
 Use landscape spikes or 6″ aluminum or galvanized nails.
 In high wind areas, more staking may be necessary.

 B. Rake (soft rake) or brush the fibers against the grain to stand the fibers up.

 A. Artificial grass turf has a grain because of the manufacturing process and the fact that it is kept on a roll.
 MAKE SURE ALL THE ARTIFICIAL GRASS GRAINS MATCH BEFORE CUTTING (go in the same direction).
 A drawing to match the grains is recommended.